sagemath/trac_to_gh/Issue 7805.md

 # Issue 7805: MixedIntegerLinearProgram.show should use the variables' and constraints' names

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7805

 Original creator: ncohen